The-Linux-Nerd/The-Linux-Nerd/README.md

 - 🌱 I’m currently learning ...
 Computer Science in college*
 - 💞️ I’m looking to collaborate on ...
 Anything i can.
 - 📫 How to reach me ... arch_nerd@pm.me
+- ⚠️  My repos are full of experiments.
+Use at your own discretion.

 ###### * _Name witheld for privacy reasons_